 One wonderful thing about this recipe is: you can just try and add more or less of anything to your taste, at any point in time.
 Even after the jam is set in the fridge, it’s still fine to add some more sweetener, lemon, other flavor (vanilla?) or even more chia seeds or water, to alter the consistency if you find the jam to be too runny or hard.
 Just mix it well after the additions.

-2. Add the chia seeds: if the mashed berries are less liquid (blackcurrants, blueberries), add about 1 tablespoon.
-If the mashed berries are juicier (strawberries, raspberries) add about 2 tablespoons.
+- Add the chia seeds: if the mashed berries are thicker in texture (blackcurrants, blueberries), add 1 tablespoon.
+If the mashed berries are juicier (strawberries, raspberries) add 2 tablespoons.

-3. Try for taste, and add the lemon juice and sweetener as needed, and any flavors you'd like.
-If ading more than two tablespoons of liquid, increase the amount of chia.
+- Try for taste, and add the lemon juice and sweetener as needed.
+If adding more than two tablespoons of liquid, increase the amount of chia seeds.

-4. The jam can be eaten straight away, but it will get thicker after setting in the fridge for a couple of hours.
+- The jam can be eaten straight away, but it will get thicker after setting in the fridge for a few hours.